thexnumb/hunting_documents/README.md

 # Hunting Documents
-- In this repo we will write-down all note from the beginning in here for each project that we streaming ;_)--hope you enjoy it.--
+- In this repo we will write-down all note from the beginning in here for each project that we streaming ;) *hope you enjoy it.*